 Hyphenation

-With today’s Unicode enabled TeX engines you could use TeX to typeset books in Russian or Classical Greek or any language.
-So you need hyphenation patterns for a lot of languages, converted to UTF-8.
+Modern TeX engines can use hyphenation patterns for many languages.
 The file hyphenation.pdf () lists all hyphenation patterns for TeX, which have been collected in a single package hyph-utf8, which can be used in pdfTeX, XeTeX, or LuaTeX.

 An example of their use is given in the following files: hyph.tex, hyph.pdf

-There is another method which allows more control over the hyphenation:
+There is another method which allows more control over the number of letters before and after a word break:

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%